roboconf/roboconf.github.io/en/user-guide/docker-installation-tips.md

 ## Docker configuration

 Here, we assume Docker is already installed on your system (e.g. by using "apt-get install lxc-docker" on Ubuntu, or see [docker.com](http://docker.com) for other platforms).
 Note that Docker runs mainly on Linux 64-bit systems, although some ports may be available for other platforms.

-It is recommended to use docker version 1.5.x or later.
+> It is recommended to use docker version 1.5.x or higher.

 When docker is installed, make sure to obtain a Docker Linux image (e.g. Ubuntu), so you can use it later as a base image for Roboconf agent images.
 For example, run the following command:

 ```tcl
 docker pull ubuntu